 Official academic year Fees and Expenses Schedule are published by and available from the Business Office.

-Living on campus implies acceptance of all residential contract 'terms and conditions' whether or not a signed contract is on file in the Office of Student Affairs.
+Living on campus implies acceptance of all residential contract 'terms and conditions' as well as all related university policies outlined on the web site and in the student handbook.